sulfo/xml-sitemap-feed/readme.txt

 Tested up to: 3.0.1
 Stable tag: 3.8.6

-Creates one or more (when using qTranlate or xLanguage) feeds that comply with the XML Sitemap protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
-WP 3+ Multi-Site compatible!
+Creates one or more feeds that comply with the XML Sitemap protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
+Multi-Site and Multi-Lingual compatible!

 == Description ==

 This plugin dynamically creates a feed that complies with the **XML Sitemap** protocol.
 There are no options to be set and the feed becomes instantly available on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.

-**Compatible with caching plugins like Super Cache, W3 Total Cache and Quick Cache** that cache feeds, allowing better performance to serve the impatient (when hungry) spider.
+**Compatible with caching plugins** like Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing better performance to serve the hungry (impatient) spider.

 **qTranslate and xLanguage compatible!** Tested in Pre-Path Mode and Query Mode.
 Each language on your site will have its own XML Sitemap.